 Problem With Your Santa Ana Foundation or Concrete?

-In case you are experiencing an issue in your house in one of these places, we are an ideal choice to give you a hand.
+In case you are experiencing an issue in your house in one of these places, they are an ideal choice to give you a hand.

-If you call us, we can discuss what is going on and set up a time to come by your property and give you our opinion on exactly how we would repair it.
+If you call, you can discuss what is going on and set up a time to come by your property and give you their opinion on exactly how they would repair it.

 How Do I Know For Certain I Have a Problem?